Olbers' paradox: Line-of-sight form

 The line-of-sight version of the paradox starts by imagining a line in any direction in an infinite Euclidean universe.
 In such universe, the line would terminate on a star, and thus all of the night sky should be filled with light.
 This version is known to be correct, but the result is different in our expanding universe governed by general relativity.
 The termination point is on the surface of last scattering where light from the Big Bang first emerged.
 This light is dramatically redshifted from the energy similar to star surfaces down to 2.73 K. Such light is invisible to human observers on Earth.

 Recent observations suggest that the estimated number of galaxies based on direct observations is too low by a factor of ten.
 However this does not materially alter the resolution of the paradox.
 A full explanation involves a combination of finite age and redshifts, and UV absorption by hydrogen followed by re-emission in near-IR wavelengths also plays a role.

+Alternative solutions

+Hierarchical universe

+In 1848, John Herschel considered that Olbers' paradox could be resolved if stars were distributed non-uniformily.
+One possibility consists in creating a hierarchical scale distribution.
+Richard A. Proctor proposed this idea in 1870 in his book Other Worlds than Ours.
+In his model, lower star systems were separated from hierarchical higher star systems by increasing distances such that the light received from the whole universe was increasingly small.
+In 1896, Carl Charlier argued that Olbers' paradox and Seeliger's paradox indicated that the universe was finite, yet conceded that a hierarchical model could be an alternative.
+In 1908, Charlier published a mathematical model for the hierarchical cosmology where the density of stars decreases rapidly with distance and concluded that it allowed for an infinite time universe.

+After the development of Einstein's cosmology, physicists like Franz Selety in 1922 and Ludwik Silberstein in 1929, continued to develop and support hierarchical models as an alternative.